charlespax/riscv-toolchain-install/README.md

-This document was last updated on 2020-08-11
+This document was last updated on 2020-08-16

 # riscv-toolchain-install
-This document is a series of notes on how I have installed and configured gnu-mcu-eclipse for risc-v development, specifically on the Logan Nano board (GD32VF103).
-The software is installed on a system running Linux Mint 20 64-bit.

-The instructions are based on the information located at https://gnu-mcu-eclipse.github.io.
+This document gives instructions on how to get code running on the Longan Nano with debugging support.
+At the end you will be able to compile and load code onto your device and be able to connect to your device for debugging (i.e. read registers, change variables, set/use breakpoints, ets.).

 In the proceeding steps I will present terminal commands that include `if` statements.
 This is to check if the relevent programs are already installed or if the relevent files/directories already exist.
 If you don't know what you're doing, just copy the whole text and paste it into the terminal.
 If you do know what you're doing you can just copy the individual commands, but you already knew that.